Last updated

 Whether you own a digital marketing agency, PR, design or creative agency, one thing is certain.
 Understanding and optimizing an effective sales funnel is key.

-Which means your sales team needs to have a strong sales process, and CRM that can keep up with their sales cycle so that you can forecast accurately.
 Part of this means having the right sales and marketing strategy in place so that you reach the right target audience, and your sales team has access to the right sales enablement content when they talk to potential buyers.

 What is a sales funnel?